CLICK HERE to view catalog flip book.

-In all of my work, the rhythmic placement of horizontal and vertical elements creates a counterpoint to the complexity and uncertainty of nature.
+In all of my work, the simple strength and certainty of architectural form is a counterpoint to the complexity and uncertainty of nature.

 Alice Dalton Brown earned her B.A. degree from Oberlin College, Oberlin, Ohio.
 She has had thirty solo exhibitions of her work in New York City, nationally, and internationally.
 Her work appears in numerous public collections including those of the Metropolitan Museum of Art, New York, the Springfield Art Museum, Springfield, Missouri, which offered the artist’s first retrospective in 1999, and the Johnson Museum of Art, Ithaca, New York, which organized a survey of the artist’s work in 2013.
 In 2018 The Butler Institute of American Art presented a solo exhibition of her paintings.
 She is represented by Eckert Gallery, Kent, CT.